 You can reach me at .

 Prior to moving to academia, Jonny was the Technical Manager of a UK Wind Farm developer.
 He continues to operate his GIS consultancy Lune Geographic and software development company Flying Turtle Ltd. Jonny was honoured with a fellowship of Furness College at Lancaster University in 2016 and an honorary Chair in Geographical Information Science at Gulu University, Uganda in 2019.

 Jonny is the Director of Social Responsibility at the School of Environment, Education and Development at the University of Manchester, as well as Chair of the Mapping: Culture and GIScience Research Group and GIS Lead for the interdisciplinary Digital Humanities group at the University of Manchester.
-He is a member of the GIS Research UK (GISRUK) National Steering Committee and was chair of the 25th GISRUK Conference, held in 2017 at The University of Manchester.
-He was awarded the University of Manchester 2018 Social Responsibility Award for Outstanding Contribution to Social Innovation for the #Huckathon project.
+He is the Chair of the GIS Research UK (GISRUK) National Steering Committee, having previously chaired the 25th GISRUK Conference, held in 2017 at The University of Manchester.
+In 2018 he was awarded the University of Manchester Social Responsibility Award for Outstanding Contribution to Social Innovation for his Community Mapping Uganda project (formerly #Huckathon).

 |Eradicating Cerebral Malaria in India||

 This project seeks to facilitate the eradication of cerebral malaria in India, focussing upon two field sites: Meghalaya and Odisha.

 Understanding and mitigating post-conflict Major Limb Loss (MLL) in the Acholi Sub-Region of Northern Uganda.

 The Belfast Mobility Project is a multi-disciplinary group dedicated to understanding the nuanced spatio-temporal patterns of segregation and sharing in North Belfast.
 Learn more at the BMP website.